team-dev-docs/devdocsprod-dev-docs/docs/external-docs/Different-Ways-to-Create-Docs.md

 ## Using Docusaurus Markdown

-At its core Dev-Docs external documentation framework is built around all the great functionality of Docusaurus.
+At its core Dev-Docs user-facing documentation framework is built around all the great functionality of Docusaurus.
 If you want to use out the box docusaurus features and markdown syntax you can do that.